jspm/jspm-cli/README.md

   </html>
 ```

 Open `test.html` to see the application run.
-This sample can also be found here - https://github.com/jspm/jspm-demo.

 ### Installing into a Custom Name